nsturr/Av-Verify/README.md

 * <code>showdeprecated</code>: Will whine about using the old style of insignia tracking
 * <code>showunknown</code>: Will whine about unknown trigger types.
 (Since most prog files will intentionally have lots of these, it's more of an occasional guard against typos in case you notice something awry)
 * <code>nocolor</code>: Drains color from your face and makes you look like a vampire.
 N.B.
 This option does _not_ give you fangs.
 You must manually use candy corns for that.
 (Just kidding, it disables ANSI color codes.)

+Danger: here (in the code) be dragons.
+This will likely never receive the same refactoring treatment that vArea did, on account of there being less of a reason to give it a proper API.
+Also it just isn't worth the sorrow.

 # To do